 Want to go out on a limb for your next vacation — literally?
-Once the sole province of young boys and Ewoks, treehouses now offer adventurous travelers (read: unafraid of heights) a unique travel experience.
+Once the sole province of young boys and Ewoks, tree houses offer adventurous (read: unafraid of heights) travelers a unique travel experience.

 Better yet, this new breed is more than just planks of wood nailed to an old oak.
 The Costa Rica Tree House Lodge, in Limón, for example, has a full kitchen and luxurious bathroom built around a gnarled 100-year-old Sangrillo tree.
 Head to South Africa’s Tsala Treetop Lodge, in Plettenberg Bay, and you’ll find infinity pools and fireplaces.

 “A lot of people had good experiences with tree houses when they were growing up,” explains Michael Garnier, a builder who has constructed tree-based dwellings around the globe and also operates the Out’n’About Treehouse Treesort, a sprawling 36-acre wonderland in Oregon.
 “It draws an adventurous type of person,” he says.
 “The kid comes out in them.”